samskivert/website/blog/content/2018/11/pim-samsara.md

 probably be thirteen years before some half-assed, buggily implemented, approximation of it grinds its way through the standards bodies and achieves unreliable browser support.

+More likely I will use this as an excuse to finally try out [Flutter], which has been on my list of things to play with since it was called Sky and required compiling half of [Fuschia] to even try out.

+Anyhow, onward into this [turn of the wheel]!

 [Puzzle Pirates]: https://www.puzzlepirates.com/
 [Jikan]: http://samskivert.com/code/jikan/
 [SWT]: https://www.eclipse.org/swt/